KenZhou852/Exercise_Tracker/README.md

 # Exercise Tracker
 MERN full stack application that allows users to create and maintain exercises.

 ## How to use
 This full stack application requires NodeJS.
+Since the backend uses MongoDB, you will need to create a new cluster and add an environment variable 'ATLAS_URI' set to your token in a .env file in the backend folder.
-After installing NodeJS, follow these steps:
+After installing NodeJS and creating the .env file, follow these steps:

 	1. Navigate your terminal to the main folder
 	2. Run "npm install"